CERT-Polska/mwdb-core/docs/user-guide/9-Sharing-objects.rst

 As an user, you need to choose which groups you represent uploading the sample.
 There are four options:

-* **All my groups** - the default option, which shares uploaded object with all groups, excluding ``public``.
-That will share the object with all workspaces you belong to and your own private group.
+* **All my groups** - the default option, which shares uploaded object with all groups you belong to, excluding ``public``.
+That will share the object with all your workspaces to and your own private group.
 It means that even if you lose access to the workspace, you will still have access to your own uploads.
 * **Single group...** - allows to share an object exclusively with chosen group and your own private group.
 * **Everybody** - in that case, object is shared with ``public`` group, which means that everybody will have access to the uploaded object and all its descendants.
 * **Only me** - your object will be shared only with your group.